Skip to content

 • The agent does not modify existing user associations when an offering's partition list changes.
 To rebalance, an operator must remove and re-add the user, or terminate the resource and re-provision it on the desired offering.

-• Other partition attributes (max_cpus_per_node, max_time, QoS, etc.) remain informational — they are exposed via the API but are not pushed into SLURM by the agent.
+• Other numeric partition attributes (max_cpus_per_node, max_time, etc.) remain informational — they are exposed via the API but are not pushed into SLURM by the agent.
+QoS has its own opt-in enforcement path — see SLURM QoS Profiles.

 SLURM Partition Model